schrimpf/SIMDscan.jl/README.md

 ## Benchmarks

 [See the benchmarks section of the docs](https://schrimpf.github.io/SIMDscan.jl/dev/benchmarks/).
-With AVX512 instructions, `scan_simd!` appears to be about 4 time faster.
+With 512 bit SIMD vectors, `scan_simd!` appears to be about 4 time faster.
+With 256 bit SIMD vectors, the gain is smaller, but still notable.
+The benchmarks run on github actions, so the resuls and CPU will vary from commit to commit.
+The speed up will depend on problem size, and the $\oplus$ operator.